alda-lang/alda/CONTRIBUTING.md

     (note (pitch :c))))
 ```

+### alda.sound

+The `alda.sound` namespace handles the implementation details of playing the score.

+There is an "audio type" abstraction which refers to different ways to generate audio, e.g. MIDI, waveform synthesis, samples, etc. Adding a new audio type is as simple as providing an implementation for each of the multimethods in this namespace, i.e. `set-up-audio-type!`, `refresh-audio-type!`, `tear-down-audio-type!` and `play-event!`.

+The `play!` function handles playing an entire Alda score.
+It does this by using [overtone.at-at](https://github.com/overtone/at-at) to schedule all of the note events to be played via `play-event!`, based on the `:offset` of each event.

+#### alda.lisp.instruments

+Although technically a part of `alda.lisp`, stock instrument configurations are defined here, which are included in an Alda score map, and then used by `alda.sound` to provide details about how to play an instrument's note events.
+Each instrument's `:config` field is available to the `alda.sound/play-event!` function via the `:instrument` field of the event.

 ### alda.now

 `alda.now` is an extension of `alda.lisp`, providing a way to work with Alda scores and play music in real-time, within a Clojure application.